spring-media/adsolutions-implementationReference/publisher/myself.de.md

 # myself.de

 In this documentation you find the placement details for your Website.
-Please find an test-site on the following link:    [Appnexus test site](https://adtechnology.mediaimpact.de/test-appnexus/)

 ## AdLib